prakritichauhanpuresoftware/arm-software-developers/content/en/cloud/aws/terraform.md

 ## 1. Generate Access keys (access key ID and secret access key)

-   Terraform installed on your Desktop/Laptop needs to communicate with AWS and to make this communication terraform needs to be authenticated.
+   Terraform installed on your Desktop/Laptop needs to communicate with AWS and to make this communication Terraform needs to be authenticated.
    For authentication, we need to generate Access Keys (access key ID and secret access key).
 These access keys can be used for making - programmatic calls to AWS from    the AWS CLI, Tools for PowerShell, AWS SDKs, or direct AWS API calls.

 ### 1.1 Goto My Security Credentials